 This has been done for other types of braids even before it came to be used in Kumihimo.
 Rodrick Owen first came across this method in the late 70’s in a craft book by Lynn Paulin called Weaving on Rings and Hoops, in which Paulin suggests using a slotted card for braiding a 16-strand African braid.
 Rodrick then applied this idea to the Andean sling braids he was teaching at the time (this was before he had encountered Kumihimo). *9

-After he visited Japan to learn Kumihimo braiding, this slotted card method came to be used for Kumihimo braids as well, as a cheaper and more portable method than a wooden braiding stand.
-A slotted card is also used within the Braid Society to teach a braid they call the “Fill the Gap” braid – a braid they teach widely as a first introduction to braiding.
+When he visited Japan to learn Kumihimo braiding from Makiko Tada, he showed her the slotted card method, and Makiko Tada subsequently began to teach it with some Kumihimo braids as well, as a cheaper and more portable method than a wooden braiding stand.
+A slotted card has been used within the Braid Society in the U.K. to teach a braid they call the “Fill the Gap” braid – a braid they teach widely as a first introduction to braiding.
 I don’t know the history of that “fill-gap” braid, but Rodrick Owen was one of the founding members of the Braid Society, and I would guess that many of the other members were aware of his slotted-card method.

 The braiding process with a slotted card is very different from the equivalent process on a braiding stand, even if the resulting braid has the same structure.
-On a braiding table, the braider uses both hands simultaneously to move strands.
+On a braiding table, the braider typically uses both hands simultaneously to move 2 strands on opposite sides of the table.
 With a slotted card, the braider can only use one hand to move strands, because the other hand is holding the card.
-Threads are ‘popped’ into and out of slots, rather than hanging freely, which can make it more difficult to tension evenly.
-The slots do serve to hold the hanging threads in place, but they don’t allow the uniform tensioning of equally weighted bobbins hanging freely over the edge of a braiding table.
+Threads are ‘popped’ into and out of slots, rather than hanging freely with weights on the ends, which can make it more difficult to tension evenly.
 The card method is usually slower than braiding on a braiding stand.
-On the other hand, a card is much more portable than a braiding stand, and can be used almost anywhere – in a plane, car, bus etc. (I tend to get repetitive stress pain in my card-holding wrist – this may be a personal defect, but there is certainly a more limited and one-sided range of motion in braiding from a slotted card compared to the graceful moves of a braider working on a braiding table.)
+On the other hand, a card is much more portable than a braiding stand, and can be used almost anywhere – in a plane, car, bus etc. I tend to get repetitive stress pain in my card-holding wrist – this may be a personal defect, but there is certainly a more limited and one-sided range of motion in braiding from a slotted card compared to the graceful moves of a skilled braider working on a braiding table!

 If not cited below, the sources for most of my information about loop braiding are Noémi Speiser’s book Old English Pattern Books for Loop Braiding, Masako Kinoshita’s site on loop braiding worldwide: Loop-Manipulation Braiding Research and Information Center News (see my Guide to L-MBRIC), and personal observation and experience.